 Interviewer: Which historians [working today] do you admire?

 Mr Mendola: A few who come to mind are David Abulafia, Leonard Chiarelli and Hiroshi Takayama, who write about medieval Sicily, and my friend Charles Beauclerk, a biographer.
+In the last five or six years, a few women have made their mark in writing about Sicilian medieval history.
+I'm thinking of Dawn Marie Hayes and Jacqueline Alio – both Sicilians – and Sarah Davis-Secord.
 Google them.
 They are an asset to the field.
 Good historians and good people.